-The following information sets forth the names of, and certain other biographical information for, the 12 individuals proposed to be nominated for election as Directors at the Meeting.
+The following information sets forth the names of, and certain other biographical information for, the 11 individuals proposed to be nominated for election as Directors at the Meeting.

-MARY ANNE BUESCHKENS Biographical Information and Principal Occupation Age: 60 Location: Oakville, Ontario, Canada Director Since: October 2021 Status: INDEPENDENT attorney who has e manufacturing/auto Counsel, Chief Ex Technologies Inc., facilities worldwide a Board and Audit automotive parts su Canadian law firm Management Com xtensive operational, sector where she elecutive Officer, and ("ABC") a TSX-liste e and annual revenue Committee Member pplier.
-Prior to joinin where she was the Hemittee and advised enced business executive, corpora financial and management expertisheld progressive roles as Presider Vice-Chair of the Board of Direct global Tier 1 automotive parts as exceeding \$1.3 billion.
-Mary Annof ACPS, a private equity owned leg ABC, she was a senior tax partner ead of the National Tax Group and of a clients on international business succession planning. se gained in the ent and General rectors of ABC upplier with 36 e also served as ading European with a national on the Executive Ms. Bueschkens holds a B.Sc., B.Comm and an MBA from the University of Windsor and J.D.
+MARY ANNE BUESCHKENS Biographical Information and Principal Occupation Ms. Bueschkens is a globally experienced business executive, corporate director and attorney who has extensive operational, financial and management expertise gained in the manufacturing/auto sector where she held progressive roles as President and General Counsel, Chief Executive Officer, and Vice-Chair of the Board of Directors of ABC Technologies Inc., ("ABC") a TSX-listed global Tier 1 automotive parts supplier with 36 facilities worldwide and annual revenues exceeding \$1.3 billion.
+Mary Anne also served as a Board and Audit Committee Member of ACPS, a private equity owned leading European automotive parts supplier.
+Prior to joining ABC, she was a senior tax partner with a national Canadian law firm where she was the Head of the National Tax Group and on the Executive Management Committee and advised clients on international business structuring, governance, risk mitigation and business succession planning.
+Ms. Bueschkens holds a B.Sc., B.Comm and an MBA from the University of Windsor and a J.D.
 Law from Osgoode Hall Law School, York University, Toronto.
-She also is a holder of the Institute of Corporate Directors, Director designation (ICD.D) from the Rotman School of Business Management, Toronto, and has completed their certificate courses in Board Oversight of Climate Change/ESG and Business Strategy for public company boards Ms. Bueschkens is also on the Board of Governors of the Royal Ontario Museum, Toronto.
-Other Pul blic Board Memberships N/A Board / Committee Me mberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board Nominating and Governar Risk Management C 3/3 100% nance Committee 1/1 Securities Beneficially ( (as at Augus Number of DSUs Market Value(1) 11,367 11,367 \$135,153.63
+She also is a holder of the Institute of Corporate Directors, Director designation (ICD.D) from the Rotman School of Business Management, Toronto, and has completed their certificate courses in Board Oversight of Climate Change/ESG, Business Strategy and Human Resources and Compensation Committee Effectiveness for public company boards.
+Ms. Bueschkens is also on the Board of Governors of the Royal Ontario Museum, Toronto.
+Age: 61 Location: Oakville, Ontario, Canada Director Since: October 2021 Status: INDEPENDENT Other Public Board Memberships N/A Attendance at Regular Meetings in Overall Board / Committee Memberships Fiscal 2023 Attendance Board 5/5 100% Nominating and Governance Committee 5/5 Risk Management Committee 4/4 Securities Beneficially Owned or Controlled (as at August 1, 2023) Number of DSUs(6) Market Value(1) \$249,538 24,904